MOVE! GROOVE! CONNECT! Berkeley’s Original Somatic Sojourn!

 - Our dance ends at 11:30, and generally the last few songs bring us back to the floor, although if enough people are in a dancing groove the DJ may want to roll with that nearly to the end.

 We cater to folks of all ages, and trust that our participants are good citizens on the dance floor.
 Here are a few guidelines that support everyone in having a great experience.

-- Street shoes are not allowed on the bamboo floor.
-Leather-soled dance shoes or studio fitness footwear required for physical reasons are welcome, please check in with door staff.
+- Street shoes or hard-soled footwear are not allowed on the bamboo floor.
+Leather-soled dance shoes or ballet type slippers are welcome, please check in with door staff.

 - We encourage you to make friends and socialize, but ask that loud conversations, (the kind where you need to stop dancing and take up space on the floor), are better had in the lobby or the chill area.

 - Please avoid wearing perfume, cologne, or other scents from laundry or personal-care products.